rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - install cookie-parser
 - just send a dummy cookie to user
-- create GET /profile APi and check if you get the cookie back
+- create GET /profile API and check if you get the cookie back
 - install jsonwebtoken
 - IN login API, after email and password validation, create e JWT token and send it to user in cookies
 - read the cookies inside your profile API and find the logged in user